 - Your Partners in Campus Safety

 Personal safety and crime prevention are priorities at Binghamton University, which is why the campus is equipped with more than 80 highly visible "blue-light" telephones that connect directly to the New York State University Police Dispatch Center when picked up.
-There is also a Safe Ride program, campus gates are closed to vehicular traffic from midnight to 5 a.m. and residence hall access is by key card only.
+Campus gates are closed to vehicular traffic from midnight to 5 a.m. and residence hall access is by key card only.